TwisterMW/angular-fc-seedproject/README.md

 	- $ grunt ngdocs: This tasks automatically generate a directory called 'docs' with a local website for displaying the documentation of the app source.
 	- $ grunt connect:docs: It opens a server on port 9002 (by default in that case).

+## Generating AngularJS components with yeoman
+If we look at package.json file we can see the last dependency "twistermw-angular-component-generator": "^1.1.0-1".
+This NPM Package is also developed by me and you can follow the repo here [GitHub](https://github.com/TwisterMW/angular-generator/)

+If we run at console this command: ```$ yo angular-component``` we'll be asked for a folder to deploy the generated components (in that case we should put 'app').
+The next step is choose the module name, and finally we can select all kind of angular files to be generated using the data inputed before.

+`**NOTE:** If you create diferent modules for each component that you generate, you must include the module dependency on 'app/app.routes.js' file.`